 Think of it this way: you wouldn’t add thick paint over an entire canvas if your goal was to simply cover an imperfection.
 That said, if you only have a handful of blemishes, you can turn to a lightweight base such as Your Skin But Better Foundation + Skincare, available in 40 shades to match a wide range of skin tones.

-Another excellent choice is our #1 best-selling* Airbrush Dual-Ended Flawless Complexion Concealer & Foundation Brush will make application a breeze and create a superior finish.
+Another excellent choice: Our #1 best-selling* Airbrush Dual-Ended Flawless Complexion Concealer & Foundation Brush, which makes application a breeze and creates a superior finish.

 Step #5: Conceal